jonthompson/surfactuator/README.md

 # Wiring Instructions

 ## Relays:
-* Do NOT try to drive your lenco relays directly(!)
+* Do NOT try to drive your lenco actuators directly(!)
 You need to use marine relays to drive them (https://www.amazon.com/PACK-AMP-Waterproof-Relay-Harness/dp/B074FSZWVT/) you'll need 4 total.
 * Wire your relays according to lenco diagrams (1 relay per direction/tab) and you'll toggle them with the motor driver in the arduino.
 * Wire your actuators with enough power (a single 25A circuit to the back of the boat is fine.)
 * This is not covered in detail here as it's well documented online already - and unrelated to this project!